IanBriggs/megalibm/docs/how_math_functions_are_made.md

 ![MirrorLeftTableCos](images/ml_table_cos.png)

-The mapping this time is to pass $x$ through if it is more than the inflextion point, and subtract $x$ from the inflection point when $x$ otherwise.
+The mapping this time is to pass $x$ through if it is more than the inflection point, and subtract $x$ from the inflection point when $x$ otherwise.
 For $f$ and $p$ this is only valid if $f(x) = f(p - x)$.